 Beginning in 9th grade, letter grades and activities are recorded and appear on student transcripts.
 Students have independent free periods, during which they can study on their own, while seeking help from their teachers when they need it.
 Students continue taking courses in the arts and are encouraged to participate in community service activities and competitive athletics.

 Increasingly, they consider and are advised on course selection as it may impact their college prospects.
 At the 9th-grade parents meeting in January, the director of college counseling informs parents of the stated and unstated admission expectations of colleges.
-Students who take biology achievement in 9th grade are encouraged to take the SAT biology exam in June.
+Students who take biology accelerated in 9th grade are encouraged to take the biology subject exam in June.